-Within the framework of its activities, the company does not emit sound pollution.
-Generally speaking, Infotel is not affected by any form of pollution specific to its activity.
+Within the framework of its activities, the Group does not emit noise pollution.

+Generally speaking, the Infotel Group is not affected by any form of pollution specific to its activity.

 Measures for Food Waste Prevention

 Initiatives against food waste have not been introduced, as the diversity of the facilities and their size prevented the installation of private company restaurants.
 Given the nature of Infotel activities, this topic is not deemed relevant.
 Similarly, Infotel is not concerned by the themes relating to combating food insecurity and commitments to respect animal welfare and responsible, fair and sustainable food.